daler/pybedtools/docs/source/topical-bam.rst

 Now `c` points to a new BAM file on disk.
-Keep in mind that there is not yet iterable BAM support in :mod:`pybedtools`, so things like `c.count()` or iterating over `c` with a `for feature in c: ...` won't work.
+Keep in mind that there is not yet iterable BAM support in :mod:`pybedtools`, so things like `c.count()` or iterating over `c` with a `for feature in c: ...` (i.e, as described in :ref:`BedTools as iterators` for BED files) won't work.
 For now, consider using a package like HTSeq_ for access to individual reads in BAM format.

 Alternatively, we can specify the `bed=True` kwarg to convert the intersected BAM results to BED format, and use those like a normal BED